 Out of the Blue’s aim is to provide creative space faces challenging circumstances due to an Edinburgh property market with an extremely high level of commercial value.
 Our analysis of the current Edinburgh market is that we are returning to 1990’s levels of scarcity of space for participatory arts as most land and buildings are utilised for greater commercial reward (eg, housing, hotels, retail).

-OOTB Arts Factory2: OOTB have established a partnership with City of Edinburgh council to utilise a warehouse in Duddingston/Craigmillar as a base for a range of industrial artists.
+OOTB have established a partnership with City of Edinburgh council to utilise a warehouse in Duddingston/Craigmillar as a base for a range of industrial artists.